HaiziIzzudin/setup-zerotier-in-docker/setup smb in webmin.md

 # Reconfigure a RAID array / drop current storage, and remake RAID

-1. If you have the RAID array setup for Samba/SMB, remove the current SMB config by go to "SAMBA Windows File Sharing" > select current samba config > Delete.
+1. If you have the RAID array setup for Samba/SMB, remove the current SMB config by go to "SAMBA Windows File Sharing" > select current samba config > Delete selected shares.
-2. Unmount the drive by going to "Disk and Network Filesystems" > Save mount? = Don't save, Mount now? = Unmount.
+2. Unmount the drive by going to "Disk and Network Filesystems" > select the mounted RAID > Save mount? = Don't save, Mount now? = Unmount.
-3. Reboot the whole system, at "Bootup and Shutdown" > Scroll to bottom > "Reboot system" > confirm.
+3. Go to "Bootup and Shutdown" > Scroll to bottom > "Reboot system" > confirm.
 4. Relogin to Webmin, go to "Linux RAID" > Select current RAID > "Delete" > Confirm.

 ### Now RAID array has been deleted, let's say u have added new disk, let's configure the new disk/ wipe existing disk.